-J. Investments
+K. Investments

 CWA is authorized to invest in direct obligations of, or obligations guaranteed by, the United States of America, obligations of certain federal agencies, states, counties, cities, and other investment instruments as authorized by CWA's investment policy, certain obligations of public housing authorities and related institutions, fully collateralized repurchase agreements, and interest bearing time deposits.
 Any cash balances and time deposits are required to be collateralized and secured by pledges of direct obligations of, or obligations guaranteed by, the United States of America, obligations of such federal agencies, and certain obligations of public housing authorities and related institutions.
 Repurchase agreements are required to be fully collateralized by such securities held in a safekeeping account subject to the control and custody of CWA.
 Investments are valued at amortized cost, which approximates fair value, typically mature in one year or less, and are held to maturity.
-CWA's Board of Directors reviewed and confirmed the investment policy on November 9, 2022.
+CWA's Board of Directors reviewed and confirmed the investment policy on November 13, 2024.

-K. Compensable Absences
+L. Compensable Absences

 CWA maintains two vacation leave plans (A and B).
 Under vacation leave plan A, applicable to employees hired on or before September 1, 2012, employees receive ten days of vacation and fifteen days of sick leave each year.
 After five years of service, employees receive one additional vacation day for each additional year of service up to a maximum of fifteen additional days.
 Employees may accumulate vacation leave from year to year and upon termination or resignation, receive a lump sum vacation accrual payment up to a maximum of 720 hours.
 Upon termination or resignation, employees with two or more years of service may receive a lump-sum sick leave payment up to a maximum of 700 hours.
-Paid absences for employee vacation and sick leave are recorded as expenses when used.
-CWA's obligation for unused employee vacation and sick leave is reported as a long-term liability, net of current portion.
-Since these expenses are due from the City when incurred by employees, CWA records an equal amount of receivable for these compensable absences.

 Under vacation leave plan B, applicable to employees hired after September 1, 2012, employees receive ten working days of vacation and eight days of sick leave each year.
 Employees who have completed five years of continuous employment receive an additional day of vacation for each additional year of service subject to a maximum of fifteen additional days.
-Employees are required to utilize their vacation time during the benefit year.
-Any accrued vacation days not utilized within the benefit year will not be allowed to be carried over to the next benefit year.
-However, employees may carry over to the next year accrued, unused sick leave hours.
-Upon termination of employment, employees under this plan will not be paid for any accrued, unused vacation or sick leave.
+Employees may accumulate vacation leave from year to year and upon termination or resignation, receive a lump sum vacation accrual payment up to a maximum of 360 hours.
+Upon termination of employment, employees under this plan will not be paid for any accrued, unused sick leave.